-According to General Municipal Law §6-r, must be used for financing retirement contributions.
-The reserve must be accounted for separate and apart from all other funds and a detailed report of the operation and condition of the fund must be provided to the Board.
-Under the new amendments to General Municipal Law§6-r, the Board of Education, by resolution, can establish a sub-fund within its retirement contribution reserve fund to finance retirement contributions to the New York State Teacher Retirement System.
-In addition, the amount of monies contributed annually to the sub-fund cannot exceed 2%, nor can the balance of the sub-fund exceed 10% of the compensation or salaries of the TRS members during the immediate preceding fiscal year.
+According to General Municipal Law §6-r, must be used for financing retirement contributions to the New York State and Local Employees' Retirement System.
+This reserve is established by Board resolution and is funded by budgetary appropriation and such other reserves and funds that may be legally appropriated.
+The reserve must be accounted for separate and apart from all other funds and a detailed reported of the operation and condition of the fund must be provided to the Board.
+Effective April 1, 2019, a Board may adopt a resolution establishing a sub-fund for contributions to the New York State Teachers' Retirement System.
+During the fiscal year, the Board may authorize payment into the sub-fund of up to 2% of the total covered salaries paid during the preceding fiscal year, with the total amount funded not to exceed 10% of the total covered salaries during the preceding fiscal year.
+The sub-fund is separately administered, but must comply with all the existing provisions of General Municipal Law §6-r.
 This reserve is accounted for in the General Fund under Restricted Fund Balance.